 Even in an increasingly online world, word of mouth continues to be a driving force in how many people shop.
-Since 92% of consumers trust recommendations from friends and family, you may find it helpful to offer current or prospective customers an even greater incentive to use your business by setting up a referral program.
-Some ideas may include giving a customer a free product for referring three friends, or a discount on a service for writing a review.
+Since 92% of consumers trust recommendations from friends and family, you may find it helpful to offer current or prospective customers an even greater incentive to use your business by setting up a referral program.3 Some ideas include giving a customer a free product for referring three friends, or a discount on a service for writing a review.

 Attend networking events

 Not only can attending networking events can help you build relationships, but it can also help you stay up to date on trends and brainstorm new business ideas.
 These types of events are great for getting your name out there.
 While networking events can be intimidating at first, the possibilities are endless.
 You may meet your next hire, investor or major influencer in your industry.